 The secret to becoming more confident is to accept your weaknesses but not dwell on them.
 It’s one thing to acknowledge that we have faults, it’s another thing entirely when we obsess over those faults.

 You’ve got to strive forward and focus on specific areas in which you want to improve, let go of old habits and pick up new ones.
-Some people are naturally gifted at particular skills while others aren’t, don’t beat yourself up if this is the case for you.
+Some people are naturally gifted at particular hard or soft skills while others aren’t, don’t beat yourself up if this is the case for you.

 It’s okay to be passionate.
 I’m not saying that you should always express every emotion you have, but at the same time, doing so will allow us to connect better with other people and this, in turn, allows us to build friendships and be more dynamic individuals overall.

 In addition, we’re less likely to hold on to grudges because expressing our feelings towards specific situations is cathartic.